PrefectHQ/prefect/docs/orchestration/concepts/services.md

 # Services

 The Prefect platform runs a variety of automatic services to ensure workflow semantics are respected robustly.
-The Scheduler is present in both Prefect Core's server and Cloud, while the others are exclusive to Prefect Cloud.

 ## Scheduler